R300-AI/ITRI-AI-Hub/Model-Zoo/Keypoint-Detection/YOLOs/HailoRT/README.md

 $ source activate ultralytics
 (ultralytics)& python pruning_onnx.py --model_name <name_of_onnx_file>
 ```
-Parsing the model and moving the hef file with this catalogue to the evaluation board.
+Parsing the model, and move this directory with the hef model to the evaluation board.
 ```bash
 $ source activate data-compiler
 (data-compiler)& python parsing_har.py